SAP-samples/teched2022-AD262/README.md

-# Session ID - Session Title
+# AD262 - Compose full stack applications in SAP Business Application Studio

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called D262 - Compose full stack applications in SAP Business Application Studio.

 ## Overview

-This session introduces attendees to...
+In this session you will learn how to use the SAP SAP Business Application Studio (BAS) to rapidly develop apps on SAP Business
+Technology Platform (SAP BTP).
+You will learn how to build a full blow CRUD application including backend services and a UI application in a matter of minutes with only visual editors.
+You will connect the application to an SAP S/4HANA API.
+Learn how to easily switch to code, work on from there to create additional business logic for your service to finally make the application available on BTP with a "one click deployment"

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository can be found in the [Getting Started](exercises/ex0/) section below.

 ## Exercises